-If a required nursing course is not successfully completed, academic progression in the nursing program will be affected, and the student may be required to "sit out" for one (1) or more semesters based on the course offering schedule and seat availability (nursing courses are offered during specific semesters).
+If a required nursing course is not successfully completed, academic progression in the nursing program will be affected, and the student may be required to "sit out" for one (1) or more semesters based on the course offering schedule and seat availability (nursing courses are offered during specific semesters) or switch to another program pathway within the ASN program.
 Please consult your program of study and/or curriculum pattern.